lshpaner/model_metrics/docs/_sources/acknowledgements.rst.txt

 of San Diego M.S.
 Applied Data Science Program, as well as the Shiley-Marcos School of Engineering for its support.

-Special thanks to Dr. Alex Bui for his invaluable guidance and support, and to Panayiotis Petousis and Arthur Funnell for their exceptional teamwork in maintaining a solid data science foundation at UCLA CTSI.
-Special thanks to those who have contributed to the development of this library, provided guidance, and supported a strong data science foundation.
-This work is built upon a collaborative effort that values knowledge sharing, teamwork, and dedication to advancing model evaluation practices.
+Special thanks to Dr. Alex Bui, and to Panayiotis Petousis, PhD, and Arthur Funnell for their invaluable guidance and their exceptional teamwork in maintaining a strong data science infrastructure at UCLA CTSI.
+Their leadership and support have helped foster the kind of collaborative environment that makes work like this possible.
+Additional thanks to all who offered guidance and encouragement throughout the development of this library.
+This project reflects a shared commitment to knowledge sharing, teamwork, and advancing model evaluation practices.